Skip to content

 If you haven’t already bought Touch VPN, we implore you NOT to do so.
 Earlier in our review of Touch VPN, we mentioned it’s pretty expensive and this time, we’ll talk about how much is the exact cost.
 First of all, if you want a premium version, you’ll have to buy it through the phone.

 You can also buy it in the app but not through the website, which is quite annoying.
 The provider offers two variants.
-Since we’re located in Europe, we’ll convert the price to dollars to make it easier for your to get the image of its pricing.
+Since we’re located in Europe, we’ll convert the price to dollars to make it easier for you to get the image of its pricing.

 Touch VPN Price